 - c.
 Retail sales for handcrafted merchandise, original arts and crafts or copies thereof, antiques, second-hand goods, gifts, clothing, accessories, and decorative home furnishings.
 (Amended 11-16-15) - d.
 Food services including, but not limited to bakeries, cafes, coffee shops, delicatessens, frozen dessert shops, pastry shops, sandwich shops and other specialty food items, not to exceed 3,000 sq. ft.
-(Amended 11-16-15)

-e.
-Repair shops (Amended 11-16-20)

-f.
-Personal care service establishments (Amended 11-16-20)
+(Amended 11-16-15) - e.
+Repair shops - f.
+Personal care service establishments - g.
+Florists - h.
+Service establishments - i.
+Museum - i.

-g.
-Florists

-h.
-Service establishments (Added 11-1-15 and Amended 11-16-20)

-i.
-Museum (Added 11-19-18)

-- j.
 The alteration of, addition to, and/or conversion of an existing building to one or two residential dwelling units and one or more business uses listed in items a-i above, provided that the appearance of the building is characteristic of a single-family dwelling. - 3.
 Prohibited Uses: The following uses are prohibited in the Adaptive Use Overlay District: - a.
 Motor vehicle sales, repair, or sales of parts - b.
 Manufacturing - c.
-Drive-through facilities

-- d.
+Drive-through facilities - d.
 Exterior storage of equipment or materials - E. Medway Mill Conversion Subdistrict.
 The existing Medway Mill building and property within the Adaptive Use Overlay District present unique features and opportunities as part of the district.
 In addition to the purposes listed in 5.6.2 A, the Mill property provides an opportunity to promote diverse housing types and mixed uses.
 In recognition of these unique features, there is hereby created the Medway Mill Conversion Subdistrict within the Adaptive Use Overlay District, as shown on the Zoning Map.
 The following provisions shall apply to the Medway Mill Conversion Subdistrict. - 1.
 Permitted Uses.
 In addition to the uses listed above in 5.6.2 D. 1 and D. 2 Multi-Family Buildings may be allowed by special permit within any of the existing buildings or within any new buildings on the premises, provided that the average number of bedrooms in the development shall not exceed two per unit.
 (Amended 11-18-19)